 Your muscles are rubber bands.
 While they hopefully won’t tear, they will have a much harder time performing when they’re cold.
 Injuries are common when people don’t warm up, and this is the reason why everyone should dedicate just 5 – 10 minutes to a warm-up before jumping on their rowing machine.

-Some people like to warm-up on their rower, while others will do a standard warm-up before rowing (we’ll cover the traditional warm-up next).
-Many rowers have their own warm-up cycle that will:
+Some people like to warm-up on their machine, while others will do a standard warm-up before rowing (we’ll cover the traditional warm-up next).
+Many models have their own warm-up cycle that will:

 - Reduce the resistance to zero.